-GUIDELINES for use of the CENTERS FOR CLINICAL LEARNING and for NURSING EXPLORATION Purpose
+GUIDELINES for use of the CENTER FOR CLINICAL LEARNING

+Purpose Purpose

-The CCL and CNE are utilized for simulated clinical learning experiences.
-They are furnished with bed units, study areas, and equipment necessary for the practice of nursing skills.
+The CCL is utilized for simulated clinical learning experiences and hands on practice.
+It is furnished with bed units, study areas, and equipment necessary for the practice of nursing skills.

-Faculty and staff in the CCL and CNE will:
+Faculty and staff in the CCL will: